 Mission Santa Clara de Asis is one of only a small number of California missions to remain active throughout its history.
+Today it is also the heart of Santa Clara University.

 Established in 1777, the mission barely survived “secularization” in the 1830s.
 It was ultimately saved from likely oblivion when California’s first college was established at the mission in 1851.
 That college grew and expanded; today Santa Clara University serves about 8,000 students on a sprawling campus that retains the historic mission at its heart.